BU Alumni Invited to Join Biden Administration

-Meet the BU Alums Invited to Join Biden Administration
+Meet 16 BU Alums in the Biden Administration

-If confirmed, Wendy Sherman (CAS’71) will be the first woman to be deputy secretary of state
+Wendy Sherman (CAS’71) is the first woman to be deputy secretary of state

-As President Biden’s administration assembles its growing team of directors, cabinet officials, and leaders of various offices and agencies, at least seven BU alums are either moving to Washington or extending their stay in the area.
+As President Biden’s administration assembles its growing team of directors, cabinet officials, and leaders of various offices and agencies, several BU alums either moved to Washington or extended their stay in the area.
 Jennifer Grodsky, BU vice president for federal relations, says she is not surprised: there has long been a strong group of BU alumni from across the political spectrum in public service in Washington.
 “It’s easy to see why the new administration moved quickly to snap up this group of Terriers,” she says.
 “They all have considerable expertise to share.”

-Wendy Sherman (CAS’71) has been nominated as deputy secretary of the US Department of State, the second highest office in the department.
-Sherman, whose confirmation hearing is scheduled for March 3, brings her experience as under secretary of state for political affairs in the Obama administration, where she was the lead negotiator of the Iran nuclear agreement that was signed in 2015.
-If confirmed, she will be the first woman to be the deputy secretary of state.
-Sherman, who has a degree in sociology and began her career as a social worker, is the mother of Sarah Sherman-Stokes, a School of Law clinical associate professor and associate director of LAW’s Immigrants’ Rights and Human Trafficking Program.
+Wendy Sherman (CAS’71) is deputy secretary of the US Department of State, the second highest office in the department.
+Sherman, who was confirmed by the US Senate in April, brings her experience as under secretary of state for political affairs in the Obama administration, where she was the lead negotiator of the Iran nuclear agreement that was signed in 2015.
+She is the first woman to be the deputy secretary of state.
+Sherman, who has a degree in sociology and began her career as a social worker, is the mother of Sarah Sherman-Stokes, a BU School of Law clinical associate professor and associate director of LAW’s Immigrants’ Rights and Human Trafficking Program.

 Kei Koizumi (UNI’91), an assistant director for federal research and development at the White House Office of Science and Technology Policy during the Obama administration, has been named that office’s chief of staff.
 He also served as a senior advisor to the National Science and Technology Council and worked at the American Association for the Advancement of Science.
 Koizumi, who won a gold medal in the 40 to 44 age group for the 110-meter hurdles at the 2010 Gay Games in Cologne, Germany, worked within the White House to advocate for the LGBT community in both the federal government and in science.